Hussein Ali Al-Saedi: Style of play

 Hussein gives everything on the pitch.
 He is the type who would dribble past every player on the opposing team and either finish promptly past the keeper or pass it to a team-mate for an easy tap-in.
 A complete street footballer, or shaabiya footballer as you would say in Iraq, he is equally capable of winning the ball back for his team with a lunging tackle and score a last-gasp winner from the edge of the box."

 — – Hassanin Mubarak, football writer commenting on Hussein.

-Hussein Ali has a low center of gravity, like many talented players of his stature, and another thing that is noticeable are his powerful thighs, this makes it almost impossible for taller and more physical defenders to knock him off the ball, the player has incredible stamina and rarely does he exhibit any exhaustion or break a sweat when he comes off at the end of the match and has a versatility to his game and that he can play anywhere in midfield, whether it be in the center, out-wide on either wings or as a playmaker.
-Iraq's great footballer Ahmed Radhi, who scored Iraq's only goal at a World Cup finals, told a Kuwaiti TV sports program that he was the one player who gets him out of his seat,“like Messi when he gets on the ball for Barcelona and causes havoc in the penalty area.”
+Hussein Ali is known for his agility, close ball control, and low center of gravity, which allow him to navigate tight spaces and evade defenders effectively.
+He is capable of playing across multiple midfield roles, including as a winger or attacking midfielder.
+Observers have noted his work rate and versatility, with football writer Hassanin Mubarak highlighting his technical skills and determination.
+Former Iraq international Ahmed Radhi, praised Ali's ability to create attacking opportunities, likening his influence on the field to that of high-profile players.